 6. Home and contents insurance

-A vitally important cost that you should have in place as soon as (or slightly before) settlement occurs.
+A vitally important cost that you should have in place as soon as (or in some cases before) settlement occurs.
+You may wish to check the laws in your state or territory, as they could affect when you, as the buyer, become responsible for insuring the property.
 The cost of home and contents insurance varies from property to property.
 Compare policies on offer in Australia using our website and check out your options:

 7. Moving costs